showermat/squashserve/readme.md

     strategy I am currently pursuing, with the resulting ZSR archive described above.
 I plan to continue refining this approach, although I will also keep looking into the other approaches listed here in case one shows more merit.

-If you want to download your own copy of Wikipedia with this script, it should be as easy as running `accessories/wikimedia.py wikipedia` and waiting for the download to finish, then running `mkvol` on the resulting `wikipedia` folder.
-The script creates the
+Before downloading your own copy of Wikipedia, make sure you have enough disk space for the copy and enough RAM to run `mkvol`.
+500
-`_meta` directory for you, so it's all ready to be archived.
-To be on the safe side, any computer you use for this should have, say, 500 GB free hard disk space and 16 GB RAM.
+GB of disk space and 16 GB of RAM should be sufficient.
+Also, if you're downloading to an ext4 partition, you will need to make sure that `dir_index` is disabled on the partition; otherwise, [you *will* run into hash collisions](https://unix.stackexchange.com/questions/222221) and the archive will be incomplete.
+I recommend using an XFS-formatted partition for downloading.
+Once your system is ready, getting your own copy of Wikipedia should be as easy as running `accessories/wikimedia.py wikipedia` and waiting for the download to finish, then running `mkvol` on the resulting `wikipedia` folder.
+The script creates the `_meta` directory for you, so it's all ready to be archived.

 ## Accessory Tools